Collective Entity Alignment via Adaptive Features: Introduction

-Compared with conventional symbolic methods~\cite{DBLP:journals/pvldb/SuchanekAS11,DBLP:conf/cikm/GalarragaPS13}, representation learning based solutions require less human involvement in feature engineering and can be easily scaled to large KGs.
-Nevertheless, we still identify the following limitations that restrain the effectiveness of embedding-based EA:
+Compared with conventional methods~\cite{DBLP:conf/cikm/GalarragaPS13}, embedding-based EA methods require less human involvement in feature engineering and can be easily scaled to large KGs.
+Additionally, unlike typical entity resolution (ER) approaches~\cite{DBLP:conf/sigmod/DasCDNKDARP17,DBLP:conf/sigmod/MudgalLRDPKDAR18} that operate on \emph{relational tables}, EA centers on \emph{graph-structured data}, i.e., KGs.

-\myparagraph{EA Decision Making} State-of-the-art solutions treat entities independently when determining EA results.
+State-of-the-art solutions treat entities independently when determining EA results.
 However, there is often additional interdependence between different EA decisions, i.e., a target entity is less likely to be the match to a source entity if it is aligned to another source entity with higher confidence.
 Sufficiently modelling such \emph{collective} signals would reduce mismatches and lead to higher aligning accuracy.
 Noteworthy is that here we highlight the overlook of \emph{collective} signals during \emph{decision making} process, while we acknowledge the use of structural (collective) information as a useful feature during feature generation process.
-We further exemplify the deficiency of independent EA decision making via Example~\ref{eg1}.

-\begin{myexample} In Figure~\ref{fig:1}, there are two KGs, where target entities $v_1, v_2, v_3$ in $KG_2$ should be aligned to source entities $u_1, u_2, u_3$ in $KG_1$.
-We omit the process of generating and fusing features, and directly present the fused similarity matrix, where higher values represent higher similarities (entities in training set are excluded).
-Note that entities with the same indexes are equivalent entities (ground truth).
-For state-of-the-art EA methods, the alignment decisions are made independently.
-In concrete, regarding source entity $u_1$, since target entity $v_1$ has the highest similarity score, $(u_1, v_1)$ is considered to be a match.
-Similarly, $(u_2, v_1), (u_3, v_2)$ are also assumed to be equivalent by independent EA solutions.
-Compared with the ground truth, the latter two are incorrect.

-Nevertheless, these mismatches can be avoided by exerting a simple \textbf{collective} aligning constraint, e.g., different source entities cannot match the same target entity and the source entity with higher similarity score can keep the match.
-In this case, $u_2$ will break the match with $v_1$ and choose $v_2$, which forces $u_3$ to align $v_3$.
-The resulting correspondences, $(u_1, v_1), (u_2, v_2), (u_3, v_3)$, are all correct. \end{myexample}

-\myparagraph{Feature Fusion} Merely using one type of features is unlikely to guarantee satisfactory alignment results.
-Some methods~\cite{IJCAI19,ACL19,DBLP:conf/ijcai/WuLF0Y019} propose to leverage representation learning techniques for fusing different alignment signals and generating \emph{unified feature representation}, while some~\cite{DBLP:conf/emnlp/WangLLZ18,DBLP:conf/semweb/SunHL17} choose to aggregate alignment results and similarity scores generated within feature-specific spaces.
-Through empirical comparison, it is noted that the former \emph{representation-level} feature fusion tends to yield worse results than the latter \emph{outcome-level} feature fusion, as directly unifying feature representations inevitably causes the loss of feature-specific characteristics.